 Our sikh art tradition really lacks any depiction of the old Harmandir Sahib, however sikh artist Bhagat Singh has created this piece to bring that old structure to the forefront.
 Buy prints to enhance the atmosphere in your living room and your home.

 Hari Singh ji Nalwa – First Edition

 Hari Singh Nalwa was a great general of Maharaja Ranjit Singh’s kingdom.
 At a young age, while on a hunting trip, he was attacked by a tiger.
 With his bare hands, he pushed back the tiger, drew his sword and decapitated the beast.
 He was known for his excellent swordsmanship and chivalry.

 Bhagat Singh’s sikh art has captured Hari Singh ji Nalwa’s powerful figure in a beautiful painting.
 The concept of Singh is King is crucial to understanding sikh spirituality and sikh history.
-This painting, as well as other sikh art, are available only at Sikhi Art™.
+This painting makes great wedding gifts and looks beautiful in your home or office, available only at Sikhi Art™.

 Baba Deep Singh ji